apache/nuttx/configs/xtrs/README.txt

     1) From a POSIX window:
        cd tools
        ./configure.sh xtrs/ostest
+    2) Modify your PATH environment variable to include the path to the SDCC toolchain.
-    2) From a CMD.exe window
+    3) From a CMD.exe window
-       setenv.bat
        make

     If this is a Windows native build, then configure.bat should be used in step 1) instead of configure.sh:

       configure.bat xtrs\ostest

-    The setenv.bat will need to be updated to include the PATH to the XTRS hex2cmd program.

     NOTES: